MetaServer > Help > Extract > Extract Text (Azure AI Document Intelligence)

 Scanned / Image-based PDFs contain an image of each of the pages of the document and require OCR (Optical Character Recognition) to convert the images to computer text.

-The Azure Form Recognizer automatically switches between electronic text extraction, in case of text-based PDFs, and OCR extraction, in case of a scanned image.
+The Azure AI Document Intelligence automatically switches between electronic text extraction, in case of text-based PDFs, and OCR extraction, in case of a scanned image.

-This way, your Microsoft Azure Form Recognizer resource returns a result with 100% confidence with electronic text.
+This way, your Microsoft Azure AI Document Intelligence resource returns a result with 100% confidence with electronic text.

 If OCR is applied, the OCR value will indicate Yes.